sbrisson-sudo/BigWham_dev/README.md

 ### Project Contributors

-We list below not only people who have developed/authored the code, but also helped in different ways.
+We list below not only people who have developed/authored the code, but also who have helped in different ways.

 ##### Developers / Authors
 - Brice Lecampion (2016-): general architecture, elastic kernels implementation, API, H-matrix algorithms implementation, tests...